ben-xD/dotfiles-macos/.config/dotfiles/README.md

 ## Homebrew ownership

 This setup expects the normal Homebrew installation at `/opt/homebrew` on Apple Silicon.
+If `type -a brew` shows `/usr/local/bin/brew` before `/opt/homebrew/bin/brew`, the stale nix-managed Homebrew shim is taking precedence and current Homebrew formulae may fail to load.
+Until the shell config is rebuilt, run Homebrew explicitly as `/opt/homebrew/bin/brew`.

-If `brew config` reports `HOMEBREW_REPOSITORY: /opt/homebrew/Library/.homebrew-is-managed-by-nix` or `brew style` fails trying to write under `/nix/store`, the old nix-homebrew-managed installation is still active.
+If `brew config` reports a `HOMEBREW_REPOSITORY` ending in `.homebrew-is-managed-by-nix`, or `brew style` fails trying to write under `/nix/store`, the old nix-homebrew-managed installation is still active.
 Remove that managed prefix after confirming anything important is backed up, then reinstall Homebrew with the official installer and re-run `nix-rebuild`.

 ## GPG keys